Stratification theorems for exponential sums in families: Introduction

 Abstractly, maybe the most general form of exponential sum over finite fields would be an expression of the type

-where $k$ denotes a finite field, $V$ is a (non-empty) algebraic variety defined over~$k$ (for instance, the affine $d$-dimensional space, for which $V(k)=k^d$), and $t_M$ is the ``trace function'' of a suitable object defined on~$V$.
+where $k$ denotes a finite field, $V$ is a (non-empty) algebraic variety\footnote{\ See below for the technical convention we use (a separated and reduced scheme of finite type over~$k$); here one can think of the zero locus of finitely-many polynomials with coefficients in~$k$.} defined over~$k$ (for instance, the affine $d$-dimensional space, for which $V(k)=k^d$), and $t_M$ is the ``trace function'' of a suitable object defined on~$V$.
 In the simplest case, this could be a function of the form

 where $f$ and~$g$ are (polynomial) functions on~$V$, while~$\chi$ is a non-trivial character of the group~$k^{\times}$, extended by taking the value~$0$ at~$0$, and~$\psi$ is a character of~$k$.
 The sum~(\ref{eq-sum-general}) is then one of the classical character sums